-At all times herein mentioned, Respondent COLE was and is licensed by the Department as the designated broker/officer of Respondent TOWER.
-As said designated Broker/officer, Respondent TOWER was at all times mentioned herein responsible pursuant to Section 10159.2 of the Code for the supervision of the activities of the officers, agents, real estate licensees and employees of Respondent TOWER for which a real estate license is required.
+At all times herein mentioned, Respondent COLE was and is licensed by the Department as a real estate broker, individually and as designated officer-broker of Respondents CCA and TOWER.
+As said designated officer-broker, Respondent COLE was at all times mentioned herein responsible pursuant to Section 10159.2 of the Code for the supervision of the activities of the officers, agents, real estate licensees, and employees of Respondents CCA and TOWER for which a license is required.